madgik/Galaxy_Middleware_API/README.md

     ```

+You can use the api from the following endpoint `localhost:PORT/Galaxy_Middleware_API-1.0.0-SNAPSHOT/api/getWorkflows`

 ## Test:

 Generate a JWT token with HMAC512 security.
 Then update jwtToken variable in [Postman](https://www.getpostman.com/) and test the API calls.